Liverpool the team to beat as Champions League returns

 A chronic struggle to score goals has hampered Simeone’s side all season.

-Joao Felix has failed to deliver on his 126 million euro price tag and the Portuguese wonder kid is a doubt for Tuesday’s first leg.
+Joao Felix has failed to deliver on his 126 million euro ($138 million) price tag and the Portuguese wonder kid is a doubt for Tuesday’s first leg.

 By contrast, Liverpool have hit the money with almost every major signing in recent years.

-With Alisson Becker, Virgil van Dijk, Fabinho, Sadio Mane and Mohammad Salah they have built a side capable of not just winning, but retaining the Champions League.
+With Alisson Becker, Virgil van Dijk, Fabinho, Sadio Mane and Mohamed Salah they have built a side capable of not just winning, but retaining the Champions League.

 Simeone’s Atletico sides that came so close to winning the competition in losing two finals to rivals Real in 2014 and 2016 were built on the most miserly defence.